I am the Assistant Director and Senior Research Associate at the University of Chicago Knowledge Lab.

 - Ideology & Polarization

-Large language models (LLMs) represent a multitude of concepts and linguistic features in their high-dimensional latent spaces.
+Large language models (LLMs) represent a vast array of concepts and linguistic features in their high-dimensional latent spaces.
 But because there are many more features than dimensions, the features become entangled in these spaces.
 Recent research has describes this phenomenon as “superposition” and highlight its potential to distort representations.

 We also find that this semantic feature structure has important implications for feature steering.
 Shifting a word along one feature vector causes predictable changes in how the model assesses that word along other semantic features proportional to their geometric alignment.
 For example, when we modify the vector for “winter” to make it more “beautiful,” the model also rates winter as more “kind.”
 These findings suggest that the entanglement of semantic features in LLM internal representations plays a key role in how models encode and decode information, and is not merely an undesirable byproduct of compression.